JBuck34/Portfolio/README.md

 # Data Analyst Portfolio

 Welcome to my personal portfolio!
-This is where I showcase my skills as a Data Analyst, featuring various data analysis projects and visualisations.
+This is where I showcase my skills in data, featuring various analysis and machine learning projects.
 Explore my work and feel free to contact me!

 ## Technologies Used